Ohio Mesothelioma Lawyer

 State law also addresses which victims can sue asbestos companies for damages.
 Secondhand exposure occurs when someone brings asbestos fibers home on their person after working around asbestos materials.
 Those fibers can then expose family members, often spouses and children.

 Ohio has both case precedence and a statute that limits the ability of secondhand asbestos exposure victims to recover damages.
-In a lawsuit from 2010, a woman sued after developing asbestosis. her husband worked as a pipefitter at Goodyear in the 1970s.
-She washed his asbestos-laden work clothes.[8]
+In a lawsuit from 2010, a woman sued after developing asbestosis.
+Her husband worked as a pipefitter at Goodyear in the 1970s.
+She washed his asbestos-laden work clothes.[9]

 This does not mean it is impossible to recover damages for secondhand exposure.
 An experienced asbestos attorney can find a way to help you get compensation.